Mississippi (Charlie Daniels song): Lyrics and music

-Reception
+Critical reception

 "Mississippi" did not repeat the mainstream success of its predecessor "The Devil Went Down to Georgia" but it was nonetheless a success on the country music charts.
 It reached #19 on the Billboard Hot Country Songs chart in the U.S. and performed even better on the Canadian country singles chart where it peaked at #3.

 It was also noted as one of the "1980 Most Performed Songs of the Year" by the BMI Awards.

 Billboard chose "Mississippi" as a recommended country music single.
 Cash Box said that "lush strings and piano, and soft, meandering vocals highlight this song that flows as smooth as the Mississippi."
 Record World said that compared to its predecessor, the band "slows the pace down with a warm, mellow tune" and that "The band shows its versatility here with a smooth vocal and instrumental style."
 Gannett contributor Herb Ditzel praised "Mississippi" for expressing how much the singer misses Mississippi without resorting to "fancy guitars, piano or screeching vocals."
 He refers to "Mississippi" as Daniels' answer to "I Left My Heart in San Francisco."
 Robert Christgau described it as a "sentimental reminiscence."
 Music critic Ronald Hawkings criticized the song for being too "saccharine."

 "Mississippi" was included on Daniels' 1996 box set The Roots Remain.

 On April 25, 1979 – before it was released as a single – Daniels presented a special pressing of the song to Mississippi governor Cliff Finch.